equinor/neqsim-python/README.md

 ### Development tooling

 This repository uses [`pre-commit`](https://pre-commit.com/) to run automated formatting and linting before each commit.
-After installing the project dependencies (for example with `poetry install`), enable the hooks locally with:
+After installing the project dependencies (for example with `poetry install`), point Git to the versioned hook scripts so the checks run automatically on every commit:

 ```
-poetry run pre-commit install
+git config core.hooksPath .githooks
 ```

+The configured hook calls `pre-commit` via Poetry when available, so the same tooling is used regardless of how the command is invoked.
+You can still install the hooks with `poetry run pre-commit install` if you prefer the standard workflow.

-You can run all hooks against the codebase at any time with:
+Run all hooks against the codebase at any time with:

 ```
 poetry run pre-commit run --all-files